-Patients are usually asymptomatic and it is discovered incidentally.
+Patients are usually asymptomatic, and it is discovered incidentally.
 Occasionally pain may be present.

-It is related to repetitive stress at the attachment of the adductor magnus aponeurosis at the medial posterior aspect of the distal femoral metaphysis.
+It is related to repetitive stress at the attachment of the adductor magnus aponeurosis at the posterior medial aspect of the distal femoral metaphysis.

 It is seen at the posterior aspect of the distal femur.
 Can be bilateral in approximately one-third of cases.

-Typically shows a saucer-shaped radiolucent cortical irregularity involving posteromedial aspect of the distal femoral metaphysis at the attachment of the adductor magnus tendon.
+Typically shows a saucer-shaped radiolucent cortical irregularity involving the posteromedial aspect of the distal femoral metaphysis at the attachment of the adductor magnus tendon.
 The lesion lacks an outer margin.